tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ### Figuring out if malicious behaviour is immediately slashable

-Let's say H1 was committed on the main chain.
+Let's say H1 was committed from this full node's perspective (see Appendix A).
 Intersect validator sets of H1 and H2.

 * if there are signers(H2) that are not part of validators(H1), they misbehaved as they are signing protocol messages in heights they are not validators =>